-I used to have a pretty idyllic vision about what my friendships would look like (spoiler alert: there are multiple chapters on this topic in my upcoming book!
-But as with a lot of things in my life, I realized
+I used to have a pretty idyllic vision about what my friendships would look like but as with a lot of things in my life, I realized

 my expectations weren't aligned with God's promises.

 I went through a painful and unexpected friendship break up that left my head spinning.